-2.1 Organisation Structure
+2.1 Organisational Structure

 Morningstar Wealth Administration Limited is a firm based in London, UK.
 WAL is owned by the Parent Group Morningstar, Inc. which is based in Chicago, US.
-WAL also has a number of subsidiaries based in the UK and a regulated branch located in Dubai, UAE.
+Morningstar Inc, the ultimate parent, provides on-going support and commitments to WAL.
+WAL also has several subsidiaries based in the UK and a regulated branch in Dubai, UAE.